nporteschaikin/NPCFFB/README.md

 | 10th | 4th |
 | 11th | 5th |
 | 12th | 6th |

+Draft picks can be traded for other draft picks and for keepers prior to the pick being used during the draft.

 <sub id="draft-order-1"><sup>1</sup> Prior to 2018 draft, the fifth place team received the eighth pick and the sixth place team received the seventh pick.</sub>